digitaltrails/vdu_controls/README.md

 by the manufacturers is unknown.

-A vintage-2010 VDU, that has been used for four years of intensive testing of vdu_controls, now shows signs of of the NVRAM having bad blocks.
+A vintage-2010 VDU, that has been used for four years of intensive testing of vdu_controls, now shows signs of the NVRAM having bad blocks.
 After loss of power the VDU will sometimes revert to its factory defaults, but not always, which suggests the NVRAM is being cycled through and only some of it is bad.
 This experience may indicate a write limit of at least 100,000 for a VDU of this vintage.
 I've